phetsims/vector-addition/doc/implementation-notes.md

 These class hierarchies make sense, and feel natural when you work with them.
 But there are a couple of things to be aware of (the "gotchas" mentioned above):

-* Classes in both hierarchies have a bit too much knowledge of their associated `VectorSet` and `Graph`.
-This increases coupling, and (depending on what you need to change) can make it difficult to change `VectorSet` or `Graph` without affecting vector classes.
+* Classes in both hierarchies have a bit too much knowledge of their associated `VectorSet` and `VectorAdditionScene`.
+This increases coupling, and (depending on what you need to change) can make it difficult to change `VectorSet` or `VectorAdditionScene` without affecting vector classes.
 For further discussion, see https://github.com/phetsims/vector-addition/issues/234.

 * Model classes handle some responsibilities that arguably belong in view classes, and this contributes to the coupling